 The short answer is yes.
-Nepal is safer than most countries around the world, possibly due to the the religious nature of the people and their natural kindness.
-Over the past 10 years Nepal has enjoyed a growth in visitors from all over the world.
-The People are very hospitable.
-The Nepalese accept that tourism is a mainstay of the economy, and are very welcoming.
+Nepal is safer than most countries around the world, possibly due to the religious nature of the people and their natural kindness.
+Over the past 10 years Nepal has enjoyed a growth in visitors, from all over the world.
+The people are very hospitable.
+The Nepalese accept that tourism is a mainstay of the economy and are very welcoming.

+Yes.
 You can obtain your visa prior to departure through the General Consulate of Nepal.
-Please visit their website to download the details and relevant form
+Please visit their website to download the details and relevant form Nepal Australian Consulute

 Alternatively, you can obtain the visa upon arrival at the airport in Kathmandu.
 You will be applying for a tourist visa.
-If you choose this option we advise you to have 4 passport sized photos ready and also AUD or US dollars in cash to pay for the visa.
-The cost for a 30 day visa is between $30 and $50.
-There is an EFTPOS facility at the airport but this is unreliable and we recommend that you have cash ready to avoid any issues that could arise.
+If you choose this option, we advise you should have 4 passport sized photos ready and AUD or US dollars in cash to pay for the visa.
+The cost for a 30-day visa is between $30 and $50.
+There is an EFTPOS facility at the airport, but this is unreliable and we recommend you have cash ready to avoid any issues that could arise.
 The process at the airport is straightforward and easy.
 Please download the visa application form, fill it in and take it with you in your hand luggage, this will save you some time at the airport.

 Please see attached a scanned copy of the visa application form, this form gives you an idea of the information they require upon arrival.
 We recommend that when you disembark from the airplane that you don’t dilly dally, head straight for the visa applications, fill it out and get in line!
 Sometimes there can be quite a line up (I’ve been caught out a few times!) but that may not be the case as you are travelling in the off season.